-If your driving license was issued other country, you may use it to the UK for up to 12 months.
-To c driving, you must then apply for a provisional driving license and pa to obtain a full UK driving license www.gov.uk/driving-nongb-lice
+If your driving license was issued in any other country, you may use it to drive in the UK for up to 12 months.
+To continue driving, you must then apply for a UK provisional driving license and pass a test to obtain a full UK driving license.

+www.gov.uk/driving-nongb-licence